Bumper Crop of Cucumbers? Here’s What to Do

 Tone with Them

-After you’ve eaten all the cukes you can hold and put some aside for a rainy day, try using them for a facial.
+After you’ve eaten all the cukes you can hold and put some aside for a rainy day, use them for a facial.
 Tone and tighten your complexion with a mixture of cucumber pulp and egg white, or place slices on your eyelids for a quick pick-me-up.
 For total relaxation in the midst of a heat wave, run a tepid bath, toss in a generous handful of cucumber chunks and settle in the soothing water with your favorite paperback.

 Use Them for What?!?